ccallawa/alyvix_doc/test_case_building/designer_strings.rst

 .. topic:: Usage Examples

-   The extraction and mapping functions have a common purpose:  to substitute text from source source into a template string, and then send the resulting string to the application.
+   The extraction and mapping functions have a common purpose:  to substitute text from source string into a template string, and then send the resulting string to the application.

-If the text should come from the screen, the pattern is typically to have two separate test case objects, one which acquires the text from the screen, and another containing the template which inserts it into the GUI object.
+If the text is supposed to come from the screen, the pattern is typically to have two separate test case objects, one which acquires the text from the screen, and another containing the template which inserts it into the GUI object.
 Otherwise, only a single test case is necessary.

 To indicate that content in the String field template is not regular text, it must be escaped with a pair of curly braces ``{ ... }``.
 If you want to insert more than one template, each one